Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Distribution-Modelling/index.md

 There are many excellent texts on this topic such as {cite}`Law:13,Krzysztofowicz:25,Smith:25,Biller:10`.
 Details on specific topic are often described very well in the Wikipedia.

+As stated in {cite}`Krzysztofowicz:25`, distribution modeling is parts science and parts art.